How to Choose the Right Tech Stack for Your Startup in 2026

 Strategic Verdict: How to Decide?

-In 2026, there is no "best" language.
+There is no "best" language.
 There is only the stack that fits your business model.
 Answer three strategic questions:

 - Where is your expertise?
 Speed of iteration is more important than "perfect" architecture.
 Technical debt can be refactored; lost market time cannot.